 We want to see staff grow and learn new skills all the while building confidence in their abilities and allowing people to learn from their mistakes.
-We believe in promoting from the ground up (so to speak) and almost every manager has been a dishwasher before climbing up through the ranks and Asian Relationships.
+We believe in promoting from the ground up (so to speak) and almost every manager has been a dishwasher before climbing up through the ranks.

 Our restaurants are very physically demanding and we expect our staff to work to very high standards therefore if someone has made it onto the schedule, they deserve to be there and will be rewarded with above average hospitality wages (we have never paid minimum wage for any position), a free meal each shift and health benefits after 9 months of employment .
 We have recently created an incentive program that awards managers and outstanding staff for excellence and promotes things like high moral, strong work ethic and effective communication.

 Ecoki: Are you active in the community, too?
 (Spreading the eco-word)?

 Jodi: We are trying to practice what we preach and have recently moved into an old farm house with a yard that will allow us to become more and more self-sufficient.
 Our new yard has a peach tree, grape vines, kiwi vines, and black current bushes and this next summer/autumn I will be getting a crash course in canning and preserving.
 Next week we have 6 laying hens being delivered to their new coop that Nick and my brother just built.
 After that, once spring is more securely in place,I will be planting our vegetable garden and hopefully harvesting a bountiful crop come September.